-En español | Medicare will pay for physical therapy that a doctor considers medically necessary to treat an injury or illness — for example, to manage a chronic condition like Parkinson’s disease or aid recovery from a fall, stroke or surgery.
+En español | Yes.
+Medicare covers physical therapy that’s considered medically necessary to treat an injury or illness, such as to manage a chronic condition like Parkinson’s disease or aid recovery from a fall, stroke or surgery.
+Medicare also covers:

 Find the content you are looking for by entering in search terms below.